Frequently Asked Questions About Possession

 How to Win a Possession Charge?

-A possession charge is won by arguing one or more of the following:
+You can win a possession charge by arguing one or more of the following:

 - the person had no knowledge of the illicit object